Creating and Editing Dashboards

 • Daily.
 Calculates and displays an average daily value for the metric.

-NOTE: Because normalization is required for leaderboards, Raw is not a selectable option for metrics that appear in Leaderboard or Leaderboard Bar Chart widgets.
+NOTE: Because normalization is required for leaderboards, Raw is not a selectable option for metrics that appear in widgets using Leaderboard or Leaderboard Bar Chart visualizations.

 • Show Devices.
 For sunburst widgets, specify whether you want devices to display on the outer ring of the sunburst chart.
-(This option applies only to service widgets.)
+(This option applies only to Services widgets.)

 • Type.
 Select a display type for this metric, such as heat for a heat map that displays the percentage of change over time, or label for a simple table.
 If you select heat map, you can also specify the minimum and maximum values for the table.
 Another example would be for an availability metric, where you can choose between label to show availability as a text label or state to show availability as a colored icon.